dbos-inc/dbos-docs/docs/api-reference/decorators.md

 The first argument to an Operon communicator function must be a [`CommunicatorContext`](contexts.md#communicatorcontext).

-`@OperonCommunicator()` takes an optional `CommunicatorConfig`, which allows a number of communicator properties to be specified:
+`@Communicator()` takes an optional `CommunicatorConfig`, which allows a number of communicator properties to be specified:

 ```typescript
 export interface CommunicatorConfig {